angelachen-19/Interactive-Lab-Hub/Lab 5/README.md

 **\*\*\*Describe and detail the interaction, as well as your experimentation here.\*\*\***
 - In this part, we created a very simple interaction that allows user to make a "yeah" pose in front of the camera.
 In this experiment, we adopted Google's MediaPipe that offers the hand pose detection.
 When a hand is shown the "yeah" gesture with both index and middle fingers up, the camera will be able to recognize the pose and display a "yeah" text on the screen that confirms the accurate information detected.
+- A video showing the hand interaction with the system: https://youtu.be/R4UWQaEk4B8.

 ### Part C
 ### Test the interaction prototype